tearust/t-rust/obsidian/Oct2022_Seperate_TApps/README.md

 # How can I release my vested TEA Token
 If you login using your address which owns any vested TEA, you will see a "TEA Vesting" tab in TAppStore.
 You can check and release there.

+# Why does my Global token account balance shrinks?
+Your token account holds Bonding Curve token which may increase or descrease based on the token entity operation.
+When the entity make profits, every one who hold this token will see the balance increase.
+On the other hands, when the entity is losing money, every one who hold this token will see the token balance decrease.